-The Health Office is located on the first floor.
-The school health program is designed to promote health and prevent illness.
-The school nurse will assess and evaluate student health records in order to make a nursing diagnosis and establish appropriate follow up.
-It is extremely important that students return an accurately completed blue Health Card to the nurse as early as possible in the school year.
+The Health Office is located on the first floor Room 1122.
+The school health program is designed to promote health wellness and prevent illness.
+The school nurse's will assess and evaluate student health records in order to make a nursing diagnosis and establish appropriate follow up.
+It is extremely important that students return accurately completed Health Information and any changes with emergency numbers via SNAP to the nurses as early as possible during the school year.
+All medication must be accompanied with written medical physician documentation orders and submitted on the first day of a school 9/4/2024 to the school nurses only.